 This type of lamps, made from a mould, was produced only from the Late Augustan (early 1st century AD) to the Early Nerva-Antonine dynasty (first third of the second century AD).
-Across the Roman Empire, a lamp was originally called a ‘lychnus‘, from the Greek ‘λυχνος’, with the oldest Roman lamps dating back to the third century BC.
+Across the Roman Empire, a lamp was originally called a ‘lychnus’, from the Greek ‘λυχνος’, with the oldest Roman lamps dating back to the third century BC.
 During the Roman Empire, the variation in decoration increased.
-Common decorative themes depicted on the discus included entertainment scenes, common myths, deities, and even animals.
-Combat scenese between animals and humans were a popular decorative motif, echoing real life combats between bestiarii, Romans beast-fighters, and wild animals during the games in Roman amphiteatres, known as venationes.
+Common decorative themes depicted on the discus included entertainment scenes, popular myths, deities, and even animals.
+Combat scenes between animals and humans, were a popular decorative motif, echoing real life combats, known as venationes, between bestiarii, Romans beast-fighters, and wild animals.

 Ancient Roman Oil Lamp with Venatio

 An Ancient Roman oil lamp finely moulded from terracotta, featuring a short, volutes canal nozzle and a decorated discus with one filling hole.
 The discus holds the moulded depiction of a male figure, a bestiarius, being attacked by two animals, possibly a scene referred to the venationes games in the Roman arenas.
 This lamp belongs to the Loeschcke type IV, which is characterised by rounded nozzle flanked by volute-spines, round shoulders and an absence of handle.

 Provenance: Private Israel collection, SM.
 Israeli export license for the collection.

 Condition: Fine condition with signs of ageing on the surface.
 Restored.